 The French answer to British curry powder, Vadouvan displays French restraint when it comes to flavor.
 Vadouvan uses Indian and French ingredients to create a subtle spice mix for everything from vegetables to seafood.
 The ingredients are relatively mild and include shallots, mustard, and fenugreek.

-The French use quatre epices — four spices — in a variety of different dishes including soups, roulades, and sausages.
-The four spices that make up this blend are black peppercorn and cloves along with nutmeg and ginger.
+The French use quatre epices — four spices — in a variety of different dishes, including soups, roulades, and sausages.
+The four spices that make up this blend are black peppercorn and cloves, along with nutmeg and ginger.
 In some blends, white peppercorns are used instead of black.
-Sometimes the sweet spices are switched out for others such as allspice.
+Sometimes the sweet spices are switched out for others, such as allspice.
 Black pepper is the key spice in most quatre epices blends so that the flavor profile has its mild heat and citrus notes backed up by the sweet fragrant spices.

 Herbes de Provence

 French fines herbes is another blend commonly used in France’s kitchens.
 The blend gets its name from its subtle flavor and includes chives, tarragon, and chervil but can also contain thyme and savory.
 Because the blend is relatively delicate, it depends on the herbs being fresh for them to provide the maximum amount of flavor.
-You should also use fines herbes at the end of cooking time to get the most from the flavor.
+You should also use fines herbes at the end of cooking to get the most from the flavor.

 Another savory herb in the mint family, marjoram has Mediterranean roots and has found a home in French cooking.
 It is possibly more popular in France than in any other country in the region.
-Marjoram has woodsy notes similar to those of thyme but it is more delicate.
+Marjoram has woodsy notes similar to those of thyme, but it is more delicate.
 You will sometimes see it included in some versions of herbes de Provence.